Are Power Inverters Bad For Your Car?

 Cooling

-A power inverter is a potent electrical device.
+A power inverter is a sturdy electrical device.
 It must be kept cool and in a well-ventilated area when plugged in.

-To avoid this, don’t put them in the glove compartment, center console, near the heater fans, or cover them with anything.
-And, as mentioned many times, turn them off!
+To avoid this, don’t put them in the glove compartment, center console, near the heater fans, or hide them with anything.
+And, as mentioned countless times, turn them off!

 (In the same vein, very low temperatures might also impede the inverter’s performance.)